ishworbogati/face_detection/README.md

 Steps:
 1. Load a image
-2. convert it to RBG
+2. convert it to Gray
 3. Load haarcascade file for face recognition
 4. Apply it using sliding window menthod
 5. apply a square box for detected area